Katakrima

 as if it were a cold lake.

-A lonely animal, and it asks for a companion:
+A lonely animal.
+It asks for a companion:

 Thou still feastest.
 Thou walkest on land,